aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

     - Amazon EKS cluster to host Karmada control plane and act as a parent cluster for multi-cluster management.
     - Karmada in high availability mode with network load balancer.

-**TO DO: UPDATE WITH LIVE IG LINK FOR PUBLICATION ** Please refer to [IMPLEMENTATION GUIDE](https://implementationguides.kits.eventoutfitters.aws.dev/mcm-karmada-0116/compute/multi-cluster-management-with-amazon-eks-karmada.html) for detailed instructions for all deployment options above.
+Please refer to [FULL IMPLEMENTATION GUIDE](https://aws-solutions-library-samples.github.io/compute/multi-cluster-application-management-with-karmada-and-amazon-eks.html) for detailed instructions for all deployment options.

 ## Security